Cray-HPE/docs-sat/docs/introduction.md

 - [Grafana Fabric Port State Dashboard](dashboards/SAT_Grafana_Dashboards.md#grafana-fabric-port-state-dashboard)
 - [Grafana Fabric RFC3635 Dashboard](dashboards/SAT_Grafana_Dashboards.md#grafana-fabric-rfc3635-dashboard)

 In CSM 1.3 and newer, the `sat` command is automatically available on all the Kubernetes NCNs.
-See [SAT in CSM](#sat-in-csm) for more information.
+For more information, see [SAT in CSM](#sat-in-csm).
 Older versions of CSM do not have the `sat` command automatically available, and SAT must be installed as a separate product.

 ## System Admin Toolkit Command Overview